 Conflicts of interest and payments:

 Carl has received expenses and fees for his media work (including payments from BBC Radio 4 Inside Health).
-He has received expenses from the WHO, FDA, and holds grant funding from the NIHR, the NIHR School of Primary Care Research, The NIHR BRC Oxford and the WHO.
-He has received financial remuneration from an asbestos case and to date has given legal advice on mesh cases.
-He has also received income from the publication of a series of toolkit books published by Blackwells.
-On occasion, he receives expenses for teaching EBM and is also paid for his GP work in NHS out of hours (contract with Oxford Health NHS Foundation Trust).
+He has received expenses from the WHO, FDA, and holds grant funding from the NIHR, the NIHR School of Primary Care Research.
+The NIHR BRC Oxford and the WHO.
+He has received financial remuneration from an asbestos case and to date has given legal advice on mesh and hormone pregnancy tests cases.
+He has also received income from the publication of a series of toolkit books published by Blackwells and funding for appraising evidence for treatment recommendations in NHS and non-NHS settings.
+On occasion, he receives expenses for teaching EBM and is also paid for his GP work in NHS out of hours (contract Oxford Health NHS Foundation Trust).
 He is Director of CEBM, which jointly runs the EvidenceLive Conference with the BMJ and the Overdiagnosis Conference with international partners, based on a non-profit making model.
 He is Editor in Chief of BMJ Evidence-Based Medicine and is an NIHR Senior Investigator.

 Brodersen J. et al, (2018), BMJ evidence-based medicine, 23, 1 - 3

 Nunan D. et al, (2017), BMJ Evidence-based medicine

 Hayward GN. et al, (2017), Journal of the American Medical Association